crazydonkey200/google-research/automl_zero/README.md

   v1 = v1 + v2
 ```

-In this human-designed case, the ```Setup``` function establishes a learning rate, the ```Predict``` function applies a set of weights to the inputs, and the ```Learn``` function corrects the weights in the opposite direction to the gradient.
+In this human designed program, the ```Setup``` function establishes a learning rate, the ```Predict``` function applies a set of weights to the inputs, and the ```Learn``` function corrects the weights in the opposite direction to the gradient.
 In other words, a linear regressor trained with gradient descent.

 &nbsp;